KillzXGaming/BfresPlatformConverter/README.md

 Individual games have to have their own conversion handler to change materials.
 Some games have signifcant changes, some have only minor adjustments.

 ## Supported Games
-- Breath Of The Wild
+- Breath of the Wild